cornacheteam2024/Cornache-Machine_Learning/README.md

 ## Introduction

-Cornache Machine Learning is a project aimed at simplifying the process of working with imbalanced image datasets.
-It includes tools for loading image datasets, performing oversampling on minority classes, and visualizing the class distribution before and after oversampling.
+Cornache Machine Learning is a project dedicated to developing a model for detecting corn leaf diseases.
+The project includes tools for loading image datasets, performing oversampling on minority classes, and visualizing the class distribution before and after oversampling.
+The model is trained using a Convolutional Neural Network (CNN) architecture and evaluated with K-Fold Cross Validation.
+TensorFlow and Keras libraries are utilized for training, with the F1-score serving as the accuracy metric.
+This project successfully developed a model that can detect corn leaf diseases with an F1-score of 90% and a high confidence level.

 ## Datasets

-This project use 4 Classes in total:
+This project use 4 Classes in total and Datasets consist of 4800 images with 1200 images for each class, The classes are:
 1. Blight
 2. Common_Rusht
 3. Gray_Leaf_Spot
 4. Healty

 Merge Dataset Download Link [Here](https://github.com/cornacheteam2024/Cornache-Machine_Learning/tree/main/dataset)

 ## Features

 - Load an image dataset from a specified directory.
-- Perform random oversampling on a specified minority class by rotating images.
+- Perform random oversampling on a specified minority class with augmentation by rotating images.
 - Display the count of samples per class before and after oversampling.
+- Build and train model with TensorFlow
+- Evaluation model with K-Fold Cross Validation
+- Using F1-Score and Confusion Matrix as accuracy metrics

 ## Requirements